Skip to Main Content

 Certification

-The International Foundation of Employee Benefit Plans’ certificate series offers learning opportunities in all areas of total compensation.
-Applicants can sign up for just a single course or take three of the following courses to earn a certificate of achievement:
+The International Foundation of Employee Benefit Plans certificate series offers learning opportunities in all areas of total compensation.
+In-person and online options are available.
+Some of the programs offered include:

 • Benefit Plan Administration